-The suffixes $ q $ and $ ph $ are used for quintessence-like and phantom-like scalar fields respectively.
-The kinetic energies of quintessence-like ($ \frac{1}{2}\dot\phi^2_q $) and phantom-like ($ \frac{1}{2}\dot\phi^2_{ph} $) scalar field, and the potential energies $ V(\phi_q), V(\phi_{ph}) $ are evaluated in appendix.
-In case of phantom-like and quintessence-like scalar field, the EoS parameters $ \omega $ are \cite{Singh:2018xjv}
+The subscripts of $ q $ and $ ph $ denote the quintessence-like and phantom-like scalar fields, respectively.
+In Appendix, we express the kinetic energy and potential energy of the quintessence-like ($ \frac{1}{2}\dot\phi^2_q $) scalar field and that of the phantom-like ($ \frac{1}{2}\dot\phi^2_{ph} $) one.
+For the phantom-like and quintessence-like scalar fields, the EoS parameters $ \omega $ are represented as \cite{Singh:2018xjv}